EvanFrameX/Bastionism/README.md

 These are in case you agree with Bastionism but not all (not considered a Bastionist if you agree with less than half)

-**Stokhanovism** — The idea that Socialism works better when the quality of the resources you get is higher as you put more effort in the contribution of your community/state.
+**Stokhanevism** — The idea that Socialism works better when the quality of the resources you get is higher as you put more effort in the contribution of your community/state.

 **Social Nationalism** — The idea that Autarky works but trading with outside countries is still a good thing in times of crisis or potential upgrade in the state